novonordisk-research/OptiHPLCHandler/README.md

 If you are using `requests`, you can simply provide `handler.connection.authorization_header` as `headers` in the request.

-## Methodset methods
+## Instrument methods

-You can now get a list of the methodset methods in the project:
+You can now get a list of the instruement methods in the project:

 ```python
 method_list = handler.GetMethodList()